magnesj/ResInsight/docs/CurveCalculator.md

 | tanh     | Hyperbolic tangent                      |

 ### Unit
+It is possible to add a unit to the calculated curve.
+This will be used as label on the y-axis when the curve is used in a plot.

 ## Summary Address Selection
 An expression consists of placeholders (variables) for curves (summary address).
 By clicking "Parse Expession", the variables will appear in the table below the settings.
 To assign a summary address to a variable, click *Edit*.
 This action will create a *Summary Address Selection* dialog.
 Use the dialog to select a summary address and press OK.
 Repeat the procedure for all the variables.

 ## Generating Curves
 After assigning summary addresses to all variables, click *Calculate* to evaluate the expression.
+The curve is saved and can be accessed in the following ways: